cyberboy666/auth-rocketchat-from-discourse/README.md

 # auth-rocketchat-from-discourse

-small flask app that allows using discourse as an sso provider for rocket.chat
+a small flask app that allows using __discourse__ as a _single-sign-on_ provider for __rocket.chat__

-__disclaimer:__ this is a hack i made for a small community space. i am not an expert - use at your own risk !
+__disclaimer:__ this is a hack i made for a small community space. it follows all the discourse-sso guidelines so should be safe but i am not a security expert - use at your own risk !

-more important details here ...

 ## background